Skip to content

 What percent of Planned Parenthood business is abortion?

-To rebuff these glaring statistics, Planned Parenthood has repeatedly claimed that abortion only consists of 3 percent of what it does.
+To rebuff these glaring statistics, Planned Parenthood has repeatedly claimed that abortion only consists of 3 to 4 percent of what it does.
 But even left-leaning magazines such as Slate have called that “The Most Meaningless Abortion Statistic Ever,” and The Washington Post has called it “misleading.”
 Listen to former Planned Parenthood clinic director Abby Johnson describe how Planned Parenthood “counts” its “services.”

 Planned Parenthood and sex education